anpham6/android-docs/source/browser.rst

 Import maps
 -----------

-Possibly hundreds of files with all exports and core methods. [#esm]_
+Possibly hundreds of files with all exports and core methods.
+It is not recommended to be used in a production environment. [#esm]_

 - https://unpkg.com/squared/android.js
 - https://unpkg.com/squared/chrome.js